Futures Trading

 Barry Taylor

-YouTube video
+Youtube video

-Been mulling over my longer term investment strategy for a while now.
+Been mulling over my longer-term investment strategy for a while now.
 Emini day trading, real estate and cash will only get me so far.
 It’s time to broaden the horizon.
 And with the S&P 500 at record highs, are there better opportunities around the world?

-Here’s an ETF Trading Strategy that identifies the most beaten down stock markets around the world and uses the ‘Better’ indicators to time entry into the start of an uptrend.
+Here’s an ETF Trading Strategy that identifies the most beaten-down stock markets around the world and uses the ‘Better’ indicators to time entry into the start of an uptrend.

-Step 1: Search for high dividend yielding stock market ETFs
+Step 1: Search for high-dividend-yielding stock market ETFs

 image of BlackRock ETF screening app

-BlackRock, with their iShares brand, is the largest issuer of ETFs.
+BlackRock, with its iShares brand, is the largest issuer of ETFs.
 They have almost US$1 trillion in Assets Under Management!
 They cover almost all global stock markets – the only countries they seem to be missing are Mongolia, Egypt, Argentina and Greece.

 They’ve got a very handy website app to screen all the ETFs.
 You can narrow down to non-US stock markets and then list by dividend yield, in descending order.
 The higher the yield, the more the stock market has been beaten down.